Shoulder Injury Compensation Claims

 The shoulder can be injured in a number of different ways, as it is a complex joint that is very active and frequently used for many everyday activities.
 Shoulder pain and discomfort in moving this joint can heavily impact on daily life and leave a person unable to work, carry out domestic tasks and enjoy simple routines.
 What is more, damage to the shoulder can impact on a person’s ability to use their arm, neck and even lower body parts.

-Shoulder injuries can be caused by a wide variety of accidents, but some of the most common causes of damage to this part of the body that are presented to us in compensation claims include:
+Shoulder injuries can be caused by a wide variety of accidents, but some of the most common causes of damage to this part of the body that are presented in compensation claims include:

 - Car accidents